 A class project made remotely during the COVID-19 pandemic.
 We designed a companion bot that promotes positive and meaningful rituals.

-UX design, research, form development–I was responsible for the 3D modeling.
+UX design, research, primary form development.
+I created the bot 3D model.

 Ava Arshadi, Aaron Guhin, Gizelle Hurtado, Andrew Ma and Zeph Swart

 Exploration sketching with Procreate | Prototyping & modeling with SketchUp & Blender | Materials & rendering with Fusion 360 | Adobe Creative Suite | Collaboration & Diagramming with Google & Miro

 When my design program switched to remote learning during the COVID-19 pandemic, we broke up into small teams for a project that combined aspects drawn from two of our classes–Product Design and Interaction Design Studio.
 My team designed Aboki*, a small portable companion intended for retirees, that emits feedback based on user attention/touch interaction.
 The interaction helps pull users out of the mundane through play, touch, and environment augmentation in order to promote positive and meaningful rituals.

 Contextual Mockup: Aaron created mockups using my 3D model plus Gizelle and Zeph’s face display.
 Charging nest – Aaron

 Many elderly people struggle with loneliness and isolation.
 Zeph and I created short backstories for two characters (Liz & Jack, respectively) to represent our target audience: Elderly (60+) Retirees in North America.

 Aboki expresses emotion by changing color, vibrating, swiveling, changing ear positions, making noises and eye expressions.
 Emotions reinforce the bond between user and bot.
 Emotions are triggered by AI, sensors and programming.
 The bot arrives with a basic set of emotions, but reveals special emotions and display animations as it forms a unique personality shaped by owner interactions.